olivierzach/python-projects/README.md

 # Python

-List of data science and programing projects in Python.
+List of my completed and ongoing data science and programing learning projects in Python.